-All circuits have an activation threshold defined by the Fire Potential Index (FPI) and the wind speed at which they are considered at risk.
+All circuits have an activation threshold, defined by the Fire Potential Index (FPI) and a sustained and gust wind speed at which they are considered at risk.
 Activation thresholds are computed for each circuit for the season.

 FPI is calculated using the following inputs: